-Doctors Worldwide recruited international medical experts with primary care, emergency medicine, mental health, sexual and reproductive health, maternal health, and pediatrics backgrounds to deliver the training and clinical mentorships.
+Doctors Worldwide recruited over international medical experts with primary care, emergency medicine, mental health, sexual and reproductive health, maternal health, and pediatrics backgrounds to deliver the training and clinical mentorships.

 The long-term impact of the PGF in low-middle income countries includes better healthcare outcomes in Bangladesh for both the local host and refugee/migrant population as doctors will be better equipped to meet their health needs now and in the future.
 As these doctors work alongside their peers, and as they progress into leadership roles, the benefits of this training will also be passed on to their colleagues as well as the wider health settings within which they practice and operate.

 “The PGF has proven to be a sustainable, comprehensive programme, which has successfully trained healthcare leaders who are determined to provide quality of care to the communities they serve” - PGF Project Manager

 “PGF is unique in many ways…the PGF focused on our clinical and other skills and knowledge, including our leadership and governance which was interesting”. - PGF Participant

 After 3 years of successfully implementing the Postgraduate Fellowship in Migrant & Refugee Health (PGF) in response to the Rohingya Crisis in Bangladesh, we are now planning to expand the project globally into other regions facing humanitarian crises, working closely with key medical experts who have played a vital role since the project’s initial inception.
 With an aim to roll out the project from February 2022, we will be welcoming all interested agencies, institutions, government bodies and healthcare networks to come forward with their interests for the PGF to be implemented in their setting.

 Charity Number: 1122671

 We serve communities in need so that they can build healthier and happier futures